vapor/docs/4.0/docs/content/query.md

 ## Decoding

-To understand how decoding a URL query string works, take a look at the follow example request.
+To understand how decoding a URL query string works, take a look at the following example request.

 ```http
 GET /hello?name=Vapor HTTP/1.1
 content-length: 0
 ```

-Just like the APIs for handling HTTP message body content, the first step for parsing URL query strings is to create a `struct` that matches the expectd structure.
+Just like the APIs for handling HTTP message body content, the first step for parsing URL query strings is to create a `struct` that matches the expected structure.

 ```swift
 struct Hello: Content {